 NOTE: See §4442.8.B.8 regarding the inclusion of costs of terminated ICF/MR beds.

+5. G' Value.--The G' value must equal the estimated annual average per capita Medicaid costs for all services other than those included in factor G for individuals served in the waiver, were the waiver not granted.
+The G' value includes expanded EPSDT services that are not accounted for in the G value.
+For the G' value to be acceptable:

+a.
+An explanation with supporting documentation of how the G' value was derived must be provided.

-5. G' Value.--b. must be less than or equal to as defined in §4442.8 unless fully explained and documented.
+b.
+The G' value must be less than or equal to the D' value as defined in §4442.8 unless fully explained and documented.

 c.
-In situations where a waiver will provide services to individuals who although requiring a level of care are hospitalized because placement is not possible, the actual cost of caring for these individuals in a hospital should be shown in this value.
+In situations where a waiver will provide services to individuals who although requiring a NF level of care are hospitalized because NF placement is not possible, the actual cost of caring for these individuals in a hospital should be shown in this value.
+Therefore, in this situation, the G' value would be the weighted average of all other State plan services not included in factor G.

 Rev. 70 4-461